Walrus: everything you need to know about WAL

 WAL is the native token of the Walrus network and plays a central role in the system.

-Pay for storage
+Paying for storage

 Anyone who wants to store data pays for it in WAL.
 That payment is distributed over time among the storage nodes and stakers who keep the network running.